AlphaMC0/Universal-Protection-Agency-Data/README.md

 - Education   : MIT
 - History     : Nuclear Engineer
 - Dr.Krieger invented the lazer sword with Dr.Onyx in the year 2036.
 He later developed the energy pistol and the energy shot gun with the help of Dr.SoLazs and Dr.Onyx in the year 2039.
-Dr.Krieger invented the energy  and the energy sniper with the help of Dr.SoLazs and Dr.Onyx in the year 2043.
+Dr.Krieger invented the energy assult rifle and the energy sniper with the help of Dr.SoLazs and Dr.Onyx in the year 2043.
 Dr.Krieger is infamous for his destructive creativity.
 >**Dr.Onyx**
 - Joined      : 15/6/2035
 - Role        : Exploratory Researcher / Experimental Researcher